vinheim3/atari-tetris-emulation/index.md

 - understand how to go about implementing a sound chip
 - understand some other common miscellaneous concepts like rom banking, dealing with memory maps, irqs, vertical blank, etc

+This guide assumes some familiarity with emulating a simpler system

+Credit mostly goes to the MAME source for detailed information on the system

 ### Table of Contents

 1. [The architecture of the system](architecture.md)